Dillon8775/The-Speedrunner-Mod/README.md

 Do not change _**ANY**_ of these values, except for the currentValue.
 The currentValue is the only value that you should change.
 Changing anything else will do nothing and will eventually revert back.

 The only reason you should modify the Speedrunner Mod configuration file directly is if you are playing on a server, and you need to change the server's config and you don't want to use the /syncoptions command.
 Otherwise, you should just change the options via the configuration screen(s).

+## Mixin Options
+Mixin options are options that change the vanilla game's code, and should only be disabled if you are experiencing compatibility issues with other mods, or if another mod interferes with a similar feature that this mod changes.

 # Dependencies & Compatibility
 - ## **Requires** [Fabric API](https://modrinth.com/mod/fabric-api).